florolf1/florolf1/README.md

   - <a href="https://prisma.farm">Landing Page</a>
   - <a href="https://minter.prisma.farm">NFT Minter</a>
   - <a href="https://app.prisma.farm">DeFi Plattform</a>
+- <a href="https://florianwinter.com/projects/project/prisma">More informations</a>

 #### Plattform Development

 - BIMForge - Platform for the digitization of building data
   - <a href="https://bim-forge.bimension.de">Plattform</a>
+- <a href="https://florianwinter.com/projects/project/bim-forge">More informations</a>

 #### Mobile Development

 - ARForge - Augmented Reality App for displaying building data on site (access restriced - contact me for more information)
+- <a href="https://florianwinter.com/projects/project/ar-forge">More informations</a>

 ### 🛠 Things I code with: